Now Jesus was standing before Pilate, the Roman governor. "Are you the king of the Jews?" the governor asked him.

 — Matthew 27:11-14 NLT

-As he will all the way through this tragic movement of grace, Jesus remains silent and in control.
+As he will through most of this tragic movement of grace, Jesus remains silent and in control.
 He is the only one who does not react out of fear or jealousy.
 Jesus' path is determined by God's will and his love for us.

 Jesus is silent, but in control.
 He is Lord in his submission to the will of God and in the face of the hateful actions of his enemies!
-He will not be goaded into saving or protecting himself, but dies for us — for you and me.
+He will not be goaded into saving or protecting himself, so he dies for us — for you and me.

-O Lord God Almighty, I marvel again in your restraint and grace.
-How you could let this happen is beyond my comprehension.
+O God Almighty, I marvel again in your restraint and grace.
+How you could let Jesus' trial, suffering and death happen is beyond my comprehension.
 At the same time, I thank you.
 I thank you that Jesus shows me that I can be self-controlled when I fully submit to your will.
 I thank you that Jesus shows me there are bigger things than ridicule and death.
 I thank you that the story doesn't end with Pilate, an angry mob, and a crucifixion.
 I thank you for Jesus being raised and now sitting as my triumphant Lord until the time he returns to take me home!
 To you be all praise, both now and forevermore.
-In Jesus' name I offer this thanks and praise.
+In Jesus' name, I offer this thanks and praise.
 Amen.